 This message tells consumers that you’re solving their pain point, which is a lack of sustainable clothing brands, because you design ethically produced and environmentally friendly products.

-Even though your marketing message needs to say a lot, you need to say a lot while saying a little.
+Your marketing message needs to pack a punch, you need to say a lot in as few words as possible.
 You shouldn’t beat around the bush.
 Instead, get to the point and explain how your product is a solution.

 Customers should read your message and find answers to their questions without needing to overanalyze your statements.
 Prioritize being clear, concise, and easily understood, as you want your words to speak for themselves.
 To reiterate, get to the point.